 We recall that each star in the synthetic sample has a true extinction of $A_0=0.15$.
-Under uniform prior assumptions, the model performs poorly in retrieving an accurate point estimate of the model parameters.
-The median difference between the posterior mean extinction and the true extinction is $0.21$ and the median posterior extinction standard deviation across the sample is $0.209$.
+Under uniform prior assumptions on $[Fe/H]$ and $A_0$, the model performs poorly in retrieving an accurate point estimate of the model parameters. {In Figure \ref{fig:corner_uniform} we display a corner plot of the posterior distribution for a single star with $[Fe/H]=-0.125$ dex, $T_{\text{eff}}=5916$ K, age=$10^9$ yrs, $M_G=4.7$ mag, $d=800$ pc, $A_0=0.15 \,\rm{mag}$ and $m=M_\odot$.} We calculate the posterior distribution for each star in our sample.
+Through comparing the posterior samples with the true synthetic value, we find {that} the median difference between the posterior mean extinction and the true extinction is $0.21 \,\rm{mag}$ and the median posterior extinction standard deviation across the sample is $0.209 \,\rm{mag}$.
 The median difference between the posterior mean effective temperature and the true effective temperature is $428.65$ K and the median effective temperature standard deviation across the sample is $346.73$ K. Finally, the median difference between the posterior mean metallicity and the true metallicity is $-0.30$ dex with a standard deviation of $0.52$ dex.
 In Table \ref{tab:widths}, we illustrate the extinction posterior median and standard deviations for different cases.

 We display the standard deviation, derived from the posterior samples, of the effective temperature, log surface gravity and each of the model parameters in Figure \ref{fig:sensitivity_wfloor}.
 From the posterior samples, we derive the correlation between extinction and the effective temperature, log surface gravity and other model parameters, respectively, which we display in Figure \ref{fig:corr_wfloor}.
-We see that the model is not particularly sensitive to each of the parameters under the assumed errors.
+We see that the model {cannot constrain strongly} each of the parameters under the assumed errors.
 In particular, the effective temperature is increasingly hard to constrain at brighter absolute Gaia $G$ magnitudes, $M_G$.
 Moreover, the posterior standard deviation on the extinction parameter is too high to use a point estimate value to constrain the true extinction.
-This arises because of the significant degeneracies between extinction, the effective temperature, and metallicity, respectively.
-Therefore, to constrain the extinction further, we need to have a prior constraint on one (or more) of the effective temperature, the metallicity or the extinction parameter itself.
-Before we inspect the effect of prior constraints on the extinction posterior, we inspect the model when the floor error is zero, thereby assuming the stellar models are perfect in matching stellar parameters to observation.
+This arises because of the significant degeneracies {among} extinction, the effective temperature, and metallicity.